ezrosent/frawk/info/performance.md

 the given summary statistics on string fields.
 All numbers are reported for TREE_GRM_ESTN.

+As can be seen below, frawk performed this task more quickly than any of the other benchmark programs:

 | Program | Format | Running Time |
 | -- | -- | -- |
 | mawk | TSV | 1m13.5s |